rtomrud/standard-slugify/README.md

 By default, the resulting slug is in lowercase.
 To keep the original case of the given `string`, set the `keepCase` option to `true`.

-To specify custom replacements, pass as the `replacements` option an object where each key matches the characters to be replaced and the value is their replacement.
-The keys can be regular expressions.

 ```js
 import standardSlugify from "standard-slugify";